Assisted dying in NZ – Expert Q&A

 How will health professionals ensure the patient making the decision is of sound mind?

-"Processes will be developed to ensure individuals are competent to make appropriate decisions.
+“Processes will be developed to ensure individuals are competent to make appropriate decisions.
 The Bill already states that individuals must themselves request assisted dying.
-After this they will be assessed independently by two doctors, and a psychiatrist if necessary.
-Following this and the stand-down period, they can be allowed to die."
+After this they will be assessed independently by two doctors, and a psychiatrist if necessary.”**

 What mental health support are people in end-of-life receiving?
 How will these potential law changes impact their care?